CTIfer/HelloWorld/README.txt

 This is my readme file.
 This project will only be used for testing.
-Testing this out.